 Although history points to many reasons and events leading to the Second World War, four stand out: The Treaty of Versailles, anti-communism, expansionism, and failure of the League of Nations.
 The aftermath of the Treaty of Versailles adversely affected the economy of Germany which left its citizens bitter.
 It was this bitterness that led to majority voting in the Nazi rule which promised to restore their status.
 The Nazi rule led Germans to invade Poland based on false fabricated reasons.
 This German invasion into Poland which was countered by Britain and France is believed to be the first step to the commencement of the war.

 The rise of Russia as a communist nation and its influence on other countries to uphold communism instead of capitalism was viewed as a threat by many European nations.
 Expansionism is the other cause of the Second World War, whereby several nations sought to increase their territorial claim.
 An example is Japan which was interested in expanding into China hoping to benefit from their vast resources and economy.
 Germany, under Hitler’s rule, wanted to expand further into the European territories and reclaim areas they believed were rightfully theirs.

 Following the end of the First World War in 1918, the League of Nations was formed to help prevent any occurrence of another world war.
 The failure of the League of Nations is believed to have been one of the reasons leading to the conflict that culminated in a global war.

 Impact Of The World War II

 Massive losses of human life were observed during and at the end of the war.
-At the end of the war, several nations occupied territories previously did not belong to them, in the form of settlements.
+At the end of the war, several nations occupied territories that previously did not belong to them in the form of settlements.
 This war led to an economic growth in the nations that produced and supplied warfare armamentarium.
 It also led to technological advancements since each alliance relied on innovation to beat the rival.